Tab Content - One

 The University will consider citizens of foreign countries for admission if they submit simultaneously an application ninety (90) days prior to the date applicants desire to enter and the following documents:

-- Test scores made on the Test of English as a Foreign Language (TOEFL): A minimum score of 525 is required for admission.
+2. Test scores made on the TOEFL, ESL and/or IELTS.
+A minimum TOEFL score of 525 is required for admission.

-- Certified documents (i.e., affidavits from bank(s) or other financial institution(s) providing evidence of financial capability.)
+3. Certified documents (Affidavit of Support, Financial Statement, Form I-134 (U.S. Affidavit of Support), and bank(s) statement or other financial institution(s) providing evidence of financial capability.

-- Immunization Records (i.e., TB test screening, MMR shot records) must be submitted.
+4. Immunization Records (TB test screening, MMR shot records) must be submitted.

 Tab Content - Five